nus-cs1010/2324-s1/docs/29-stdio.md

 ### Buffer Overflow

-When we use `scanf` to read a string, it keeps reading until it reaches a space, and stores everything that it reads into an array.
+When we use `scanf` to read a string, it keeps reading until it reaches space, and stores everything that it reads into an array.
 The problem here is that we do not know when it will stop reading, and therefore how big is the array that we need to allocate for the input!

 Let's say we do: